Avoca, Tasmania: History

 In the 19th century, the town had a small Anglican church (St. Thomas', designed by James Blackburn), a school, and a police station.
 St. Paul's river was crossed by a small stone bridge.
 St. Paul's Plains Post Office opened on 1 June 1832 and was renamed Avoca in 1837.

 Today, mines in the area have closed and Avoca serves only as a farming community.

 Geography

 Almost all the boundaries are survey lines.
 The South Esk River flows through from north-east to south-west.

 Road infrastructure

-Route A4 (Esk Main Road) runs through from south-west to north-east.
+Route A4 (Esk Highway) runs through from south-west to north-east & Route C301 (Royal George Road) runs through from north-east to south-east.

 Landmarks

 A number of historic buildings exist in the small town, including the St Thomas Anglican Church completed on 8 May 1842, the parish hall completed around 1850, and the Union Hotel built in 1842.
 Nearby locations include Rossarden, Fingal and Storys Creek.